 Practical Strategies to Overcome Procrastination

-• Apply the Two-Minute Rule: If a task takes two minutes or less, do it immediately.
-This builds momentum and a sense of accomplishment.
+- Apply the Two-Minute Rule: If something takes two minutes or less, do it immediately.
+Small wins boost confidence and reduce delay.

-• Set personal deadlines: Improve your accountability by marking deadlines in a planner or digital calendar.
+- Set personal deadlines: Mark tasks in a planner or digital calendar.
+Clear decisions help reduce indecision and prevent drift.

 Recognizing When Procrastination Needs Professional Intervention